component-driven/component-driven-development/src/exercises/4-Layout_Primitives/Readme.md

 ## 4.4 Stack primitive

 `Stack` is the layout primitive to create _stacking layouts_ i.e. when children evenly distributed vertically.
-Think of it as a designer-friendly component that doesn't require understanding of CSS Grid Layout even though our implementation is based on `Grid`.
+Most designers don't think in CSS but rather in higher level abstractions like stacks, groups etc. Stack is a designer-friendly component that allows distribute its children vertically.

 To create a design system constrained custom prop, styled-system has the [system](https://styled-system.com/api#system) function.